JiaxiYuan/UdacityMachineLearningEngineer/P6_capstone/proposal.md

 ### Project Design

-1. Data preprocessing: Load the the MNIST data, perform some preprocessing to the data.
-Split the data into training data and testing data.
+1. Data preprocessing: For each image, it will be scaled and transformed to greyscale image.
+Then some image augmentation will be done to inhance the quality.
+Also, some image might need flipping or rotation.
-2. Training: Different training methods will be tried, such as K-nearest, SVM, CNN, deep learning with diffrent layer combinations.
-After the training, the model will be applied to testing data..
+2. Training: Plan to apply deep learning with different layer combinations, such as convolutional layer with some regularization.
-3. Testing and optimizing: Apply the trained model to the testing data and get the final accuracy of different models.
-Find the best way to do digit recognition.
+3. Testing and optimizing: Apply the trained model to the testing data and get the final accuracy of the model.
+Find the best way to do traffic sign recognition.
 After choosing the best model, try different parameters to optimize the model.